top of page

 Part 3: All-Inclusive Venue or Separate Vendors?

 If you've already got an all-inclusive venue booked or you're interested in going that route - read on to hear what All-Inclusive venues usually offer, Pro's & Con's and a breakdown specific to you!
 The idea of having the stress off of your shoulders by having most aspects of your day covered by an all-inclusive venue is certainly temping!
 Many venues offer packages that are presented to give you "more bang for your buck".
 And it certainly is a weight off knowing your catering, décor and photographer are being provided by the same place - less phone calls and names to remember, right?
 Let's go through some pro's and con's of these types of venues.
-PROS: It's more cost effective More convenient Saves Time CONS: Your options are limited and you may not love all of them Give up control of your day Less Personal/Unique Be aware that choosing your vendors yourself is more work, more contracts to read and sign, and you may spend more money in the end.
+PROS: It's usually more cost effective More convenient Saves Time CONS: Your options are limited and you may not love all of the vendors and options provided Give up control of your day Less Personal/Unique Be aware that choosing your vendors yourself is more work, more contracts to read and sign, and you may spend more money in the end, but you get to choose every vendor that fits your perfect vision.
+Imagine after seeing a million Pinterest pictures and dreaming up your perfect album in your mind.... and being stuck with a photographer that totally doesn't fit your vibe.
+Or being a foodie stuck with menu that offers the most basic of meals.

 Part 4: The Basic Budget Breakdown - If you're not using an all-inclusive wedding venue